Afjunior18/Grandmas-Chocolicious/README.md

 **Share:** Share the link with others.

-Explore Your Deployed Website: Navigate to the live site by clicking on the following link: https://afjunior18.github.io/Grandmas-Chocolicious/index.html
+Explore Deployed Website: Navigate to the live site by clicking on the following link: https://afjunior18.github.io/Grandmas-Chocolicious/index.html

 ## Credits